Last updated 26 June 2015

 From May 2002 to November 2005 I was a Lead Software Engineer at

 networks, and associated analytical tools.

-- I have worked in the software industry,
+- I have worked in the software business,

-first at DEC and then at several high tech startups.
+at DEC and then at a few startups.

 - I have been interested in programming languages

 for a while, with a particular interest in the Lisp family of

 - I've done some things vaguely related to science.

 (I'm sorry but to get my email address you have to prove that

 you are not a liver damaged heir to a